 Cultural Conversations was created in March of 2007 in order to foster and promote new works dealing with themes of local and global diversity.
-For playwrights, this festival is an opportunity to workshop new works.
-For PSU students and faculty, this festival is an opportunity to work with professional playwrights.
+For playwrights, choreographers, and visual artists, this festival is an opportunity to workshop and show new works.
+For PSU students and faculty, this festival is an opportunity to work with national and international artists

-Susan Russell (Artistic Director) is an Assistant Professor in the School of Theatre at The Pennsylvania State University in State College, PA, where she teaches graduate and undergraduate literature, Playwriting, and Musical Theatre History.
+Susan Russell (Artistic Director) is an Associate Professor in the School of Theatre at The Pennsylvania State University in State College, PA, where she teaches graduate and undergraduate literature and criticism, Playwriting, Women and Theatre, and Musical Theatre History.

 Welcome to Cultural Conversations, the only new works festival of its kind in the country.
 Devoted to fostering and promoting new dance, visual arts, and theatre pieces based on issues of local and global diversity, Cultural Conversations offers a forum for professional, community, and student artists where social issues can "play out" on a stage.The past six seasons of this unique festival have brought hundreds of audiences members together over five days to witness artistic debates on race, religion, ethnicity, gender, violence, and sexual orientation, and each year the theme of the festival changes to address a specific social issue.
 Next year, Cultural Conversations 2014 will circle one of the most contentious debates of the new century: Gun Control.
 In a festival entitled THE RIGHT TO REMAIN VIOLENT: GUN CONTROL F/OR A NEW CIVILIZATION, Cultural Conversations will offer a new way to talk about how guns are defining who we are now and deciding who we will be in the future.

 Check out the Upcoming Season tab in November of 2013 for a list of performances, dates, times, and locations.

 As always, we urge everyone to Stop the Violence and Start the Conversation